 Like Harris, he also arranged subscription concerts but also wrote some interesting early Classical Symphonies which the Salisbury Baroque will be including in future programmes.

-Salisbury Baroque's next orchestral concert is a programme led by Julia Bishop, at 4pm on Sunday 6th March 2022 at St. Martins' Church, Salisbury.
+Salisbury Baroque's next orchestral concert is a programme led by Julia Bishop, at 4pm on Sunday 18th September 2022 at St. Martin's Church, Salisbury.

 Full details and details of all our concerts are on the Concerts & Tickets page.